Thank you for sending your enquiry! One of our team members will contact you shortly.

 Introduction to the Use of Text Editors for Government

-- Possibilities of computer text processing.
+- Possibilities of computer text processing for government.

-- Creating and saving documents.
+- Creating and saving documents for government use.

 Style

-- Style groups and their applications.
+- Style groups and their applications in government communications.

-- Quickly change the basic text formatting.
+- Quickly changing the basic text formatting for government documents.

 - General rules for obtaining clarity and aesthetic texts for government use.